medius-group/onboarding-docs/1_suite/1_initiation/010_opintro_030_settings.md

 ### Customer Logo

-Upload and display a logotype on the onboarding portal home page.
+Upload and display a logotype on the Onboarding Portal home page.